gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IResultWarning } from '@gooddata/sdk-model';
 import { IRichTextWidget } from '@gooddata/sdk-model';
 import { IScheduleEmailContext as IScheduleEmailContext_2 } from '../../../types.js';
-import { IScheduleEmailDialogContext as IScheduleEmailDialogContext_2 } from '../../types.js';
 import { ISeparators } from '@gooddata/sdk-model';
 import { ISettings } from '@gooddata/sdk-model';
 import { IShareDialogInteractionData } from '@gooddata/sdk-ui-kit';